ThiagoSchetini/windows-sanitizer/README.md

 	powercfg.cpl
 	select and adjust the options to the plan(s) that you are gonna use
 	hint: explore all options!
-	hint: on "Processor power management" put minimum to 5% and maximum to 100% to get all steps of your cpu
+	hint: on "Processor power management" put minimum to 5% and maximum to 100% to get CPU steps

-remove unused power plans
+remove unused power plans:

 	powercfg.exe /L
 	get the "GUID"